 - Residences over the last few years

 - Birthday and birth location (for citizenship verification)

 - Child predator check

-USA.gov provides a huge database for all state and federal agencies.
-Most services where you need to pay for background details on a person come from these free state and federal agency databases.
-You can find the data for free by searching through this website to find those agencies and conducting the search yourself.
+This provides a huge database for all state and federal agencies.
+Most services where you need to pay for background details come from these free state and federal agency databases.
+You can find the data for free by searching this website to find those agencies and conduct the search yourself.